 Immediately prior to coming to Georgia Tech, Thomas was the 2004-05 APS Congressional Science Fellow in the legislative office of Representative Rush Holt, where she worked on energy and science legislative issues, including managing the Congressional R&D Caucus for Rep. Holt, and work on the Energy Policy Act of 2005.
 Previously she worked at Princeton University at the Center for Energy and Environmental Studies, the Princeton Environmental Institute, and at the Woodrow Wilson School of Public and International Affairs; and at the Department of Engineering and Public Policy at Carnegie Mellon University.

 Thomas was a Member of the US EPA Chartered Science Advisory Board from 2003 to 2009.
 In 2006 she was chair of the Gordon Research Conference in Industrial Ecology, held at Oxford University, UK.
-She is currently Chair of the 5000-member Forum on Physics and Society of the American Physical Society, Associate Editor of the Journal of Industrial Ecology, board member of the Federation of American Scientists, board member of the Southeast Energy Efficiency Alliance, Council Member of the International Society for Industrial Ecology, and a member of the US DOE/USDA Biomass Research R&D Technical Advisory Committee.
+She is currently Past-Chair of the 5000-member Forum on Physics and Society of the American Physical Society, Associate Editor of the Journal of Industrial Ecology, board member of the Federation of American Scientists, board member of the Southeast Energy Efficiency Alliance, and a member of the US DOE/USDA Biomass Research R&D Technical Advisory Committee.

 Thomas' current research is on the environmental impacts and costs of energy systems, the environmental impacts of products and services, and the effects of policies and technologies on the development of energy systems.
 In 2009 her work was featured in the New York Times' 9th Annual Year in Ideas; her work has also been cited in the Wall Street Journal, ABC News Now, and Popular Science.
 In 2009 she provided testimony on recycling research needs to the Committee on Science and Technology of the US House of Representatives.